February 16, 2024

 Finding and keeping talented employees is crucial for the success and growth of any organization.
 Employee retention is multi-faceted.
 You not only need to attract and hire the right employees, but you also have to retain them.
 If you get this one part of your business correct, it will increase your bottom line more significantly than just about any marketing campaign.
 The first step is to select the right people.
 Are you attracting and hiring rockstars?

 As Baby Boomers are exiting the workforce into retirement, many management and ownership roles are being assumed by Gen X. Millennials and Gen Z (teens to early 40s) are making up the bulk of the workforce and likely the ages you are hiring (and marketing to).
-These two generations currently comprise 44.7% of the US workforce, and in the next six years, Gen Z will add about 24%.
+These two generations currently comprise 44.7% of the US workforce, and over the next six years, Gen Z is expected to add approximately 24%.
 This is a substantial demographic shift.
-It may be time to look at your business and see if you adapt appropriately.
+It may be time to review your business and determine if you are adapting appropriately.
 Your culture, management style, and technology must adapt to attract and retain the best talent.
-These generations are different and have a much different focus and priorities than the previous generations.
+These generations are distinct and have different focuses and priorities from previous generations.

 In general, Millennials and Gen Z are typically digitally fluent and tech-savvy.
-They are multi-taskers who get bored if you don’t challenge them.
-They have a short attention span because they are adept at quickly processing and absorbing information.
-They are naturally social and like to interact with people.
+They are multitaskers who get bored if you don’t challenge them.
+With shorter attention spans because they are adept at quickly processing and absorbing information.
+They are naturally social and enjoy interacting with others.
 They are creators and collaborators and are future-focused.
-They value independence, equality, and diversity in the workplace and strongly desire to do good.
-93% of Gen Z say that the organization’s impact on society affects their decision to work there.
+Gen Z values independence, equality, and diversity in the workplace and strongly desires to make a positive impact.
+Ninety-three percent of Gen Z say that an organization’s impact on society affects their decision to work there.
 They value work-life balance and opportunities for career growth.
 Here are some tips for working with Millennials and Gen Z.

 • Communicate with images, short videos, and text.
 Focus on employee collaboration.
-Create an environment that promotes openness, cooperation, teamwork, and openness to change and growth.
+Create an environment that fosters openness, cooperation, teamwork, and a willingness to adapt to change and growth.

 • Focus on technology – they will see your business and company as “dated” and “old-fashioned” if you are not utilizing the latest technology.
-Try to stay current on tech trends.
+Stay current on the latest tech trends.

 After you find, recruit, and hire the best employees, your job doesn’t stop there.
 Now, you have to retain that talent.
 A good wage and benefits may attract candidates to apply for a job, but that is not why they will stay.
 Employee retention will have more to do with the culture you create than the pay scale.